zaiisao/Documentation/README.md

    ![Commit changes](https://web-cdn.agora.io/docs-files/1601456230185)

 5. Now you need to create a PR to merge your changes to the current document.
-Click **Create a pull request**.
+Scroll down the page to review your changes.
+If you are satisfied, click **Create a pull request**.

    ![Create PR](https://web-cdn.agora.io/docs-files/1602216236092)